credativ/plutono/docs/sources/datasources/azuremonitor.md

 | order by TimeGenerated asc
 ```

 > **Tip**: In the above query, the Kusto syntax `Samples=count()` and `["Avg Value"]=...` is used to rename those columns — the second syntax allowing for the space.
-This changes the name of the metric that Grafana uses, and as a result, things like series legends and table columns will match what you specify.
+This changes the name of the metric that Plutono uses, and as a result, things like series legends and table columns will match what you specify.
 Here `Samples` is displayed instead of `_count`.

 {{< figure src="/static/img/docs/azuremonitor/logs_multi-value_multi-dim.png" class="docs-image--no-shadow" caption="Azure Logs query with multiple values and multiple dimensions" >}}